niharsawant/chanakya/README.md

 Chanakya
 =========

-A very lightweight and reusable LESS modules which can be used as a starter kit for any web based project.
+Collection of lightweight and reusable LESS modules which can be used as a starter kit for any web based project.